pv26025/IoT-2-Grupo-AARR/README.md

 # Tecnologias Usadas

-#   ->Raspberry Pi 4 Model B (Having the extra computing power 'oomph' that the Pi provides is crucial for this task) - Ainda a ver
+   - Raspberry Pi 4 Model B (Having the extra computing power 'oomph' that the Pi provides is crucial for this task) - Ainda a ver
-#   ->Raspberry Pi Official Camera Module V2 (You can also use the Raspberry Pi High-Quality Camera) - Ainda a ver
+   - Raspberry Pi Official Camera Module V2 (You can also use the Raspberry Pi High-Quality Camera) - Ainda a ver
-#   ->Micro SD Card
+   - Micro SD Card
-#   ->Power Supply
+   - Power Supply
-#   ->Monitor
+   - Monitor
-#   ->HDMI Cord
+   - HDMI Cord
-#   ->Mouse and Keyboard
+   - Mouse and Keyboard

 # Arquitetura do projeto
 # Storytelling